hrishin/Downloader/README.md

 ### Fetures
 1.Extensible to support different protocols

-2.Downlaod big files
+2.Download big files

 3.Auto cleanup of partial data in the final location in any case.

-4.Print downlaod progress and status
+4.Print download progress and status

 5.Retrive completed task one by one